Automattic/wp-calypso/client/signup/README.md

 ## Creating a new flow

-You can define a new flow from `/client/signup/config/flows-pure.js`, by adding a new property to the `flows` object in the `generateFlows` function.
+You can define a new flow from `/client/signup/config/flows-pure.js`, by adding a new property to the `flows` array in the `generateFlows` function.

 A flow is defined by two properties, `steps` and `destination`: